zubinchopra/portaldocs/portal-sdk/templates/portalfx-performance.md

 - Enable performance alerts
     - To ensure your experience never regresses unintentionally, you can opt into configurable alerting on your extension, blade and part load times.
 See [performance alerting](index-portalfx-extension-monitor.md#performance)
 - Move to [hosting service](portalfx-extension-hosting-service.md#extension-hosting-service)
+    - We've seen every team who have onboarded to the hosting service get some performance benefit from the migration.
+        - Performance benefits vary from team to team given your current infrastructure
+        - We've commonly seen teams improve their performance by > 0.5s at the 95th
     - If you are not on the hosting service ensure;
         1. Homepage caching is enabled
         1. Persistent content caching is enabled